uploadtigris/JPN_Automotive_Trends/README.md

 # JPN_Automotive_Trends
-An investigation into the trends in the Japanese automotive industry
+An investigation into the trends of the Japanese automotive industry

 ![Prius](Images/Prius.jpg)